AkankshaShrimal/React-Native-Node-ChatApp-Example/README.md

 # React-Native-Node-ChatApp
-A chatapp using socket.io and react-native.
+A dummy chatapp using socket.io and react-native.
+A demo for implementing a mobile chatroom as well as practice for myself using React Native and Socket.io.

 ## Project Screenshots
 <p align="center">